MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 Face Check in Verified ID is an open standards-based solution for high-assurance verifications.
 Powered by Azure AI services, Face Check assesses facial matching between a user’s real-time selfie and the photo in their Verified ID. (supplied from a passport or driver’s license).
 Providing business confidence, the user accessing sensitive info is really who they are.

-There is a clear distinction between facial verification (also referred to as facial comparison), which is a consent-based process for proving a person is who they claim to be, and the controversial facial recognition tools used for surveillance and investigation without a person’s knowledge by government agencies.
+There's a clear distinction between facial verification, also referred to as facial comparison, and controversial facial recognition.
+Facial verification is a consent-based process for proving a person is who they claim to be.
+Facial recognition tools are controversial and are used for surveillance and investigation without a person’s knowledge by government agencies.

 ### What is the difference between Face Check and Face ID?

 Face ID is a vision based biometric security option offer on Apple products for unlocking a device to access to a mobile app.
 Face Check is a Microsoft Entra Verified ID feature that also uses vision based AI technology, but compares the user to the presented Verified ID.
 Face Check determines if the user identity is valid across a wide range of online scenarios where high-assurance access is required such as high value business processes or access to sensitive company information.
-Both mechanisms require a user to face a camera in the process but operate in very different ways.
+Both mechanisms require a user to face a camera in the process but operate in different ways.

 ### Is the Face Check biometric vision check performed on the mobile device?

 No. The biometric check between the photo and the liveness data captured is performed in the cloud, using [Azure AI Vision Face API](~/azure/ai-services/computer-vision/overview-identity.md).
-The user selfie capture during the process is not shared with the requesting ID verifying site.
+The user selfie capture during the process isn't shared with the requesting ID verifying site.

 ### What happens to the liveness data taken?

 When the camera is turned on the mobile device, live footage is captured on the mobile device.
 This footage is then passed to Verified ID who uses it to invoke services of Azure AI services.

 Neither the Microsoft Authenticator, nor Verified ID or Azure AI Services store or keep this data.
-Furthermore, the footage is not shared with the verifier application either.
+Furthermore, the footage isn't shared with the verifier application either.
 The verifier application only gets the confidence score in return.
 In an AI based system the confidence score is the probability percentage answer for a query to the system.
 For this scenario the confidence score is the likelihood the Verified ID user photo matches user capture on the mobile device.
 Data and privacy for Azure AI Services can be found [here](~/legal/cognitive-services/face/data-privacy-security.md).

 ### Does Face Check Require MS Authenticator?